Cipher Department of the High Command of the Wehrmacht: Simple counting apparatus

-The devices cost was approximately ℛℳ57.5 Reichsmarks, $600.00 at 1945 conversion rates.
+The devices cost was approximately ℛℳ57.5 Reichsmarks equivalent to $50 1945 conversion rates.

 Proposed repeat finder

 The proposed repeat finder (German:Parallel Stellengeraet) was one of the first ultra high speed machines, planned and in production but not finished.
 It was designed to study from 20 to 25 letters for repetitions of 5 of more characters.
 Each message could be 500 letters in length, with the study of 10k letter of the message at any one time.
 Dr Hüttenhain states as follows: